Kotlin/dokka/docs/topics/formats/html.md

 ## Configuration

-HTML format is Dokka's base format, so it is configurable through `DokkaBase` and `DokkaBaseConfiguration`.
+HTML format is Dokka's base format, so it is configurable through `DokkaBase` and `DokkaBaseConfiguration`:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">